Ca' Foscari Columbia Summer Program (joint)

 - final paper 30%

 Instructor: Mieke Van Molle

-The course aims at providing participants with an understanding of the Built Heritage of Venice, its historical development, construction techniques and building materials and at gaining insight in the related conservation problems.
+The program is structured in a progressive learning process,providingparticipants with an understanding of the Built Heritage of Venice, its historical development, construction techniques and building materials,aimedat gaining insight in the related conservation problems.
 Students are first introduced to the particular conservation problems of the city of Venice and its Lagoon environment.
-The course then addresses the historical growth and architectural development of Venice, its specific construction techniques and its great variety of stone materials, originating from all over the Mediterranean.
-It subsequently focuses on the conservation process, including the diagnostic survey, the different decay mechanisms and finally offering an overview of the conservation treatment.
+The course then addresses the historical growth and architectural development of Venice, its specific construction techniques and its large variety of stone materials, originating from all over the Mediterranean.
+It subsequently focuses on the multidisciplinary conservation process, including the diagnostic survey, the different decay mechanisms and finally offering an overview of the conservation treatment.

 Instructor: Elizabeth Leake

 This class will explore the city of Venice as it appears on screen and in real life.
 We'll sit in the cool of an air-conditioned classroom as we watch films from such directors as Woody Allen, Andrea Segre, Luchino Visconti and Silvio Soldini.
 Then we’ll explore the city ourselves to experience first-hand the settings for so many films.
 Among the many questions we’ll explore: Whose Venice are we seeing, that of the tourists or of the inhabitants?
 Why are so many love stories set in Venice?
 What about the “Venice” in Las Vegas?
 In California?